Financial Opportunity in Your Community

 In the Bridges to Career Opportunities (Bridges) model, clients working with LISC’s national network of Financial Opportunity Center® programs can ramp up foundational literacy and math skills, get technical training and pursue certifications for a particular industry.

-The Bridges to Career Opportunities initiative is a model that is integrated into many Financial Opportunity Center® programs.
+The Bridges to Career Opportunities initiative is a model that is integrated into many Financial Opportunity Center®programs.
 Neighborhood residents can take advantage of:

-Bridges is a supported career training program that helps overcome the gaps in academic readiness that can prevent low-wage, low-skill adults from being hired and succeeding in careers that offer livable wages.
+Bridges to Career Opportunities is a supported career training program that helps overcome the gaps in academic readiness that can prevent low-wage, low-skill adults from being hired and succeeding in careers that offer livable wages.
 Many workers are unable to participate in occupational skill training, which teaches workers specific capacities so they are prepared for employment in an industry or field, because they lack the necessary literacy and math skills and have financial challenges that undermine their ability to commit to longer-term training and career development.
 Bridges is designed to address both these issues.

 Bridges provides effective adult basic education contextualized for strong local industries like healthcare and advanced manufacturing.
 Participants learn foundational skills such as math, literacy or English as a Second Language in the context of their intended occupation.
 As important, Bridges to Career Opportunities helps participants manage the financial and logistical challenges that can interfere with job training.